 About

-I am a PhD Student in the Department of Political Science at Emory University in Atlanta, Georgia.
-I study gender and politics, campaigns and elections, and backlash politics in comparative and US contexts.
+I am a PhD Candidate in the Department of Political Science at Emory University in Atlanta, Georgia.
+Broadly, I study electoral institutions, campaigns, and identity politics in comparative and American contexts.
 I am also the co-founder and President of Women in Political Science at Emory (WiPS-E).